Module 14.7: RKE2 - Enterprise Hardened Kubernetes

 2. RKE2 Architecture Deep Dive

 Section titled “2.
-RKE2 Architecture Deep Dive”Understanding RKE2 requires looking at how it bootstraps itself.
-Unlike kubeadm, which requires you to install a container runtime and then run a series of commands, RKE2 is the installer, the runtime, and the control plane all in one.
+RKE2 Architecture Deep Dive”To truly master RKE2, you must look under the hood at how the binary bootstraps itself from a single executable into a fully functional, multi-node distributed system.
+Unlike standard kubeadm, which expects you to manually install a container runtime, configure your host networking, and then execute a complex series of commands, RKE2 is the installer, the container runtime, and the control plane all wrapped into one self-orchestrating package.

 The Bootstrap Sequence

-- Self-Extraction: RKE2 extracts its internal binaries (
+- Self-Extraction: The RKE2 binary extracts its internal dependencies (

-kubectl,crictl,containerd,etcd) into a temporary directory if they aren’t already present. - Runtime Initialization: RKE2 starts its internal instance of
+kubectl,crictl, a dedicatedcontainerdinstance, and theetcdbinary) into a temporary staging directory on the host filesystem if they are not already present. - Runtime Initialization: RKE2 launches its internal, embedded instance of

-containerd, applying hardened configuration files that disable insecure features. - Static Pod Generation: RKE2 writes Pod manifests for the API Server, Scheduler, and Controller Manager to
+containerd, specifically applying heavily hardened configuration files that disable insecure container features and restrict runtime capabilities. - Static Pod Generation: RKE2 dynamically renders and writes physical Pod manifests for the core control plane components (kube-apiserver, kube-scheduler, and kube-controller-manager) directly to the

-/var/lib/rancher/rke2/agent/pod-manifests/. - Kubelet Bootstrap: The internal kubelet starts up, sees the static pods, and begins running the control plane.
+/var/lib/rancher/rke2/agent/pod-manifests/directory. - Kubelet Bootstrap: The internal kubelet daemon starts up, immediately scans the static pod directory, detects the manifests, and begins executing the control plane containers.

 flowchart TD Host["Host System"] --> RKE2["RKE2 Binary"] RKE2 --> Containerd["containerd<br>(Runtime)"] Containerd --> CNI["CNI: Canal<br>(Network)"]